Hobomok: A Tale of Early Times

 • from Lydia Maria Child, An Appeal in Favor of That Class of Americans Called Africans (1833)

-• from Lydia Maria Child, The Duty of Disobedience to the Fugitive Slave Act (1860)
+• from Lydia Maria Child, The Duty of Disobedience to the Fugitive Slave Act: An Appeal to the Legislators of Massachusetts (1860)

 • from Lydia Maria Child, “Woman’s Rights,” Letters from New-York, Letter 34 (1843)